ysdoar/zipcodeisrael/README.md

 # zipcodeisrael
 Find zipcode by address at israel

-//we need to accept the datd from Windows-1255 charset header('Content-Type: text/html; charset=Windows-1255');
+we need to accept the datd from Windows-1255 charset header('Content-Type: text/html; charset=Windows-1255');

-//init the class
+init the class
 $zipcode = new zipCode;

 Get zip code from address: